vascokk/vascokk.github.com/source/_posts/2012-06-06-erlang-real-time-server-part-2-aggregation.markdown

 ![](/images/rts-part-2/RTS1.png)

-The idea here is: every Diameter request will be turned by the Diameter Server into a Riak command.
-The command then will be sent to the Aggregation, which as computational intensive module will run on a Riak cluster.
+The idea here is: As a result of Diameter request, a command on Aggregation module will be invoked (e.g. "accounting()").
+As it will be computational intensive, the Aggregation will run on a Riak cluster and the command will be executed within this cluster.

-Setting up a Riak cluster (plus a very lame introduction to Riak)
+Setting up a Riak cluster (or  "A very lame introduction to Riak")
 -------------------------------------------------------------------

 Setting up a cluster could be a tedious job.
 Fortunately, there are always some giant's shoulders you can step on\*.
 In this case I will use the Ryan Zezeski's RiakCore rebar [templates](https://github.com/rzezeski/rebar_riak_core)